 Anna Juan Sala is the Marketing Manager at Scoot Networks and a frequent contributor to the Mobile Masterminds community.
-Specialized in the competitive and exciting world of transport apps, Anna spoke with us about her start in the industry and granted a glimpse into life at Scoot, their outlook and where they are heading.
+Specialized in the competitive and exciting world of transport apps, Anna spoke with us about her start in the mobile app marketing industry and granted a glimpse into life at Scoot, their outlook and where they are heading.

 Where are you from and where are you living these days?